 I am sorry the description of the editing processes was unclear.
 To construct the Bureau’s official forecast dataset, Australian forecasters use a two-step process.

-Choose a model dataset to base the official forecast dataset on.
-This is referred to as a choice of model guidance.
+Choose a model dataset to base the official forecast dataset on – the model dataset comes directly from the raw output from one of the available operational weather prediction models, which have (of course) already benefited from data assimilation through the initialisation and cycling processes.
+This first step is referred to as a choice of model guidance.

 Manually edit the model guidance dataset using the Graphical Forecast Editor (GFE) software package.
+This manual editing is exactly that – they use a graphical program to subjectively change the automated forecast based on their own personal experience and known model errors, etc.

-I view the “editing” step as distinct from the “choosing model guidance” step.
-Different forecasting centres across Australia have different practices for precisely how the forecasters choose model guidance and make edits, and I don’t believe there are formal “rules and regulations” to guide this, just the managerial structures and decision making processes that exist within each forecasting centre.
+Different forecasting centres across Australia have different practices for precisely how the forecasters choose model guidance and make edits, and I don’t believe there are formal “rules and regulations” to guide this, just the routine structures and decision making processes that exist within each forecasting centre.

-Data assimilation is a technique for ingesting observations into models during model initialisation.
-Operational forecasters in Australia generally do not run models themselves, and therefore have limited input into decisions made by modellers, such as the method of data assimilation, and choice of parameterisation schemes.